Skip to main content

 Tom Krebs

-Tom Krebs, Professor of Economics at Mannheim University, is a research fellow at the Forum New Economy and a member of the German Minimum Wage Commission.
+Tom Krebs, a former senior adviser at the German Finance Ministry, is Professor of Economics at the University of Mannheim and a member of the German Minimum Wage Commission.

 Sort by: Show: